falfiya/steam-minimal-archivist/README.md

 **Do not share this file since it has your API key inside!**

-## What's Archived

-`steam-minimal-archivist` is a snapshot-based archiver.
-A single snapshot contains:

-- A User's
-   - Steam Id
-   - Username
-   - Profile URL
-   - Avatar
-   - Last Logoff Time
-   - "Real Name" <sup>it's whatever they set in their Steam profile</sup>
-   - Creation Time
-   - Steam Level
-   - Games
-      - Minutes Played
-         - Platform Specific
-            - On Windows
-            - On Macintosh
-            - On Linux
-      - Minutes Played in the Last Two Weeks
-      - Last Played Time

 ## How to View Your Data

 `steam-minimal-archivist`'s functionality is limited to archiving.
 If you'd like to make an application to display or export your data, please reference the schema located in `src/schema.sql`.
 The data is stored in a sqlite3 database.